raganwald/braythwayt.com/_posts/2015-07-11-so-long-reddit.md

 Sometimes, you think about all this and say, "I accept the responsibility, and the benefit I provide outweighs the bad things."
 And sometimes you say, "No, the benefit does not outweigh the bad things, and I will not play along."

 I am choosing to stop playing along.
-Soon, when people come to my technical blog from Reddit, I will redirect them to this page.
-Of course, if someone still cares, they can carry right along to the original content from here.
-But I suspect this will produce a lot of downvotes, and that will mean my posts will stop appearing on Reddit.

-And my income will certainly go down.
+I've [removed](https://github.com/raganwald/raganwald.github.com/commit/7189fb3b7cf9c6a776e0f0eecd45ee157cbc2c87) most of the links to reddit discussions from [raganwald.com](http://raganwald.com).[^soon] My income will certainly go down.
 But for me personally, that is meaningless in the broader picture.
 I don't want to make money from lung cancer, so I don't do business with tobacco companies.
 I don't want to do business with people who monetize hate, either.

+[^soon]: A future step is to fiddle some JavaScript so that when people hit raganwald.com from Reddit, they will be redirected to this page.
+Of course, if someone still cares, they will carry right along to the original content.
+But I suspect this will produce a lot of downvotes, and that will mean my posts will stop appearing on Reddit.

 So I won't.